 NPV analysis is used to help determine how much an investment, project, or any series of cash flows is worth.
 It is an all-encompassing metric, as it takes into account all revenues, expenses, and capital costs associated with an investment in its Free Cash Flow (FCF).

-In addition to factoring all revenues and costs, it also takes into the account the timing of each cash flow that can result in a large impact on the present value an investment.
-For example, it’s better to have cash inflows sooner and cash outflows later, as opposed to the opposite of that.
+In addition to factoring all revenues and costs, it also takes into account the timing of each cash flow that can result in a large impact on the present value of an investment.
+For example, it’s better to see cash inflows sooner and cash outflows later, compared to the opposite.

 Why Are Cash Flows Discounted?

 The cash flows in net present value analysis are discounted for two main reasons, (1) to adjust for the risk of an investment opportunity, and (2) to account for the time value of money (TVM).

 The first point (to adjust for risk) is necessary because not all businesses, projects, or investment opportunities have the same level of risk.
 Put another way, the probability of receiving cash flow a US Treasury bill is much higher than the probability of receiving cash flow from a young technology startup.

-To account for the risk, the discount rate is higher for riskier investments and lower for safer one.
+To account for the risk, the discount rate is higher for riskier investments and lower for a safer one.
 The US treasury example is considered to be the risk-free rate, and all other investments are measured by how much more risk they bear relative to that.

 The second point (to account for the time value of money) is required because due to inflation, interest rates, and opportunity costs, money is more valuable the sooner it’s received.
 For example, receiving $1 million today is much better than $1 million received five years from now.
 If the money is received today, it can be invested and earn interest, so it will be worth more than $1 million in five years’ time.

 Example of Net Present Value (NPV)